 If so, here is one of the top rated hydration reservoirs, backed by REI's stellar return policy and customer service.

-Don't hesitate to shoot me an email (CONTACT link at top left or bottom of page) telling me why I'm all wrong about hydration reservoirs!
+Don't hesitate to shoot me an email (CONTACT link) telling me why I'm all wrong about hydration reservoirs!

 I'm an old trail dog, but eager to learn new tricks.
 Or at least pass them along...

 Hiking hydration bladders or not, stay hydrated on the trail!